aseichter2007/ClipboardConqueror/readme.md

 //todo: /api/extra/abort on esc and return

-//todo text to speech agent that can interact with the clipboard contents. //waiting on upstream that runs on my hardware without dinkin around or enough generosity to set up a closet server or at least new harddrives, I'm too full to experimant with new envs.
+//todo text to speech agent that can interact with the clipboard contents. //waiting on upstream that runs on my hardware without dinkin around or enough generosity to set up a closet server or at least new harddrives, I'm too full to experimant with a new OS.

 //decline: use case?
 I guess return tokens like|||tokens| so you can see if it will fit... ok. undecline: todo: /api/extra/generate/check  //return in progress, useful for vlarge gens on slow mode
 //todo: /api/extra/tokencount //should run against entered data and updates should be shown after setting mem or agent and on final send.